11rcombs/mkm-spec/README.md

 NOTICE: This specification is an inital draft, and is currently subject to significant change at any time.
 Do not implement this format in a release version of any player until a finalized specification is ready.
+Github issues and pull requests are welcome!

 Matroska External Streams Manifest Files
 ========================================